edchelstephens/storelocator/NOTES.md

 > > Clearly this is where the state should live and do the mutations
 > > So those data can be passed down as props to Map and Button

 # Inverse Data Flow

 - Data in React flows down from parent to child
 - Events, on the other hand flow up
 - This is what we mean by one way data binding

+- React uses one-way data binding
+- Which makes data flow explicit and therefore easier to test
+- Update state using callbacks

+- Components pass props to their children
+- Event callbacks modify the parent's state with setState()
+- Then the new state is passed to the children as props and triggers a re-render